 National Science Foundation (NSF) has numerous programs and deadlines, like Law and Social Sciences, Documenting Endangered Languages and Informed Science Education.
 If you would like more information, please contact the office.

 Adelphi offers you access to the SPIN database, the world’s largest database of sponsored funding opportunities.

 Application and Proposal Details: You must email a complete proposal to email@example.com no later than the stated deadline.
-A complete proposal consists of the proposal face page, abstract in lay language, your proposal narrative (no longer than three double-spaced pages), a detailed budget and budget justification (not included in the three-page limit) and a three-page CV.
+A complete proposal consists of the proposal cover page, an abstract in lay language, a proposal narrative (see Call for Proposals for more information), a detailed budget and budget justification (not included in the three-page limit) and a three-page CV.

 Interdisciplinary and Collaborative Grants Program

 Sponsored by the Office of the Provost, this program supplements the existing faculty development grants with an award opportunity for collaboration.

 Criteria: Projects must be interdisciplinary in nature Projects must be submitted by two or more faculty members who have not collaborated on grants or publications/scholarly works before

 Social justice research, pedagogy and scholarship- the university acknowledges and supports our faculty’s engagement in social justice initiatives and supports your work through an application for funding through the Provost’s internal faculty grants program.
 For the due date and related information like links, see the above faculty development grants section.